« Back to Assessment Instruments

 Brief summary description of assessment instrument

-The Levels of Institutionalism is a tool to help program and institution leaders assess how "institutionalized" a program is by considering how deeply the program is integrated into different institutional subsystems.Citing Literature - Development/Original:
+The Levels of Institutionalism is a tool to help program and institution leaders assess how "institutionalized" a program is by considering how deeply the program is integrated into different institutional subsystems.Website:

 Reference for publication describing the development of the assessment instrument